Zaid-Ajaj/the-elmish-book/chapters/dev-flow/static-images.md

     let inline load (relativePath: string) : string = importDefault relativePath
 ```
-This module has one function: `Image.load` which is basically an alias for `importDefault` function coming from the `Fable.Core.JsInterop` namespace.
+This module has one function: `Image.load` which is basically an alias for the `importDefault` function coming from the `Fable.Core.JsInterop` namespace.
 The function `importDefault` is the equivalent of `require` in JavaScript and depending on what you are importing, it can return different things, that is why I made a specialized module dedicated to loading images.
 This is also the reason why the function returns `string`: it is the modified path of the imported image.

 To use this module, simply call it with the input being a relative path and it will give you the modified path of the image that itself can be used as input for `prop.src` as follows:
 ```fsharp